 Educational programs continue to be a priority for the DCCF.
-The partnership with the Lawrence School District Adult Education Program continues to be successful with 6 inmates completing high school diplomas in 2017, bringing the five-year total to 28.
+The partnership with the Lawrence School District Adult Education Program continues to be successful with 10 inmates completing high school diplomas this year, bringing the five-year total to 38.
 Several former inmates have continued their education at the Centennial Education building post-release.
 In addition to the Adult Education Program, inmates participate in Creative Writing classes taught by community volunteers.

-A total of 206 inmates participated in Educational programs; there were 1,630 entries by officers in this area of programs.
-Programs in this area are provided and assigned a USD 497 teacher along with community volunteers.
+A total of 226 inmates participated in Educational programs; there were 1,227 entries by officers in this area of programs.
+Programs in this area are provided an assigned USD 497 teacher and community volunteers.